Previously: KE8RO (Ohio), KL8DX (Alaska) and AK2MA (Massachusetts).

 I enjoy CW and many digital modes, followed by some SSB.

-I can be found on Blogger & Twitter & Google+ and I'll be posting future videos to my Youtube page once I've created it.
+I can be found on Blogger & Twitter & Google+ and I'll be posting videos to my Youtube page.
+I will be operating from the Crater Lake and Klamath Falls, Oregon areas.

 If I had to summarize my BIO, I would have to summarize it as;